-With over 4,500 independent contractors and real estate agents, 1,000 employees, and more than 70 office locations in Pennsylvania, New Jersey, and Delaware, Berkshire Hathaway HomeServices Fox & Roach, REALTORS® is dedicated to its mission of helping people achieve the dream of homeownership — and is currently dominating the market it serves.
+With more than 4,500 independent contractors and real estate agents, 1,000 employees, and more than 70 office locations in Pennsylvania, New Jersey, and Delaware, Berkshire Hathaway HomeServices Fox & Roach, REALTORS® is dedicated to its mission of helping people achieve the dream of homeownership — and is currently dominating the market it serves.

 While real estate has always been a relationship-driven industry, Berkshire Hathaway HomeServices Fox & Roach, REALTORS® understands the internet's increasing importance in forging those relationships.
 "Most consumers — buyers and sellers — come to us through a direct connection to one of our agents.
 They can be relatives, friends, neighbors, or previous customers," explains Storti.
 "But people are also finding us initially through the internet now.
+The search experience is drastically changing.
 Mobile is quite important, and mobile's use in real estate seems to be accelerating quickly.
-A person can go out into the marketplace with a smartphone and find out a great deal about a house that's for sale while looking at it, right from that mobile device,” he points out.
+A person can go out into the marketplace with a smartphone and find out a great deal about a house that's for sale while looking at it, right from that mobile device," Storti points out.

 Michelle Todisco, Communications Specialist, explains, "People go to Google and search for 'homes in [an area],' and we need for that area's office to pop up.
 We have run into trouble in the past when agents create Google My Business Pages that overpower the office pages.
 If you searched an area you might find one particular agent instead of the office page coming up!
 When you have 4,500 agents, most of them in competition, that becomes an issue."